Estimating Conditional Value-at-Risk with Nonstationary Quantile Predictive Regression Models: Econometric Model and Assumptions

 Consider the linear predictive regression model formulated as below

 where $\boldsymbol{x}_{t} \in \mathbb{R}^p$ is a $p-$dimensional vector and $\boldsymbol{R}_n = \left( \boldsymbol{I}_p - \frac{ \boldsymbol{C}_p }{n^{\gamma}} \right)$ with $\gamma = 1$.

-We discuss the predictive regression model with a conditional mean functional form, although for estimating the risk measures pair $( \mathsf{VaR}, \mathsf{CoVaR} )$ a conditional quantile specification form is necessary.
-The asymptotic behaviour of estimators under moderate deviations from unity is beyond the scope of our study (e.g., see, \cite{phillips2007limit}, \cite{buchmann2007asymptotic}).
-In addition, several studies in the literature consider methodologies for uniform inference in predictive regression models such as \cite{mikusheva2007uniform}, \cite{phillips2007limit}, \cite{magdalinos2020least}, \cite{magdalinos2022uniform} and references therein.
-On the other hand, the use of the quantile predictive regression is necessary for estimating risk measures.
+We begin by discussing the predictive regression with a conditional mean functional form, but for the purpose of estimating the risk measures pair $( \mathsf{VaR}, \mathsf{CoVaR} )$ a conditional quantile specification form is necessary.
+The asymptotic behaviour of estimators under moderate deviations from unity (e.g., on the explosive side) is beyond the scope of our study (e.g., see, \cite{phillips2007limit}, \cite{buchmann2007asymptotic}).
+Several studies consider estimation methods for unified inference in predictive regression models such as \cite{magdalinos2020least} and \cite{magdalinos2022uniform}.
+Furthermore, our estimation method differs in several ways to various respectful school of thoughts and approaches presented in the literature such as the two-step estimator of \cite{francq2015risk} (see also \cite{beutner2024residual} and \cite{francq2023local}); the research perspective we follow for the development of our econometric environment is concisely explained in Section 1 (see, \cite{AB2016covar} and \cite{hardle2016tenet}).

 \begin{assumption} Let $\boldsymbol{\epsilon}_t = \left( u_t, \boldsymbol{e}^{\prime}_t \right)^{\prime}$ be an $\mathbb{R}^{p + 1}-$valued martingale difference sequence with respect to the filtration $\mathcal{F}_t = \sigma \big( \boldsymbol{\epsilon}_t, \boldsymbol{\epsilon}_{t-1}, ... \big)$ with $\mathbb{E} \big[ \boldsymbol{\epsilon}_t \boldsymbol{\epsilon}_t^{\prime} \mid \mathcal{F}_{t-1} \big] = \boldsymbol{\Sigma}_{\epsilon} > 0$.
 Let $\boldsymbol{v}_t$ be an $\mathbb{R}^p-$valued stationary linear process such that